 When it comes to managing workplace stress risks, Peoplebank have adopted a number of different tactics.

-“First is the delivery of a strong contractor induction for all the workers who will be working with on client sites”, stated Mr Roger.
+“First is the delivery of a strong contractor induction for all the workers who will be working on client sites”, stated Mr Roger.

 Another tactic is to engage in a meaningful, open and ongoing dialogue with the host to ensure that all appropriate steps are taken to ensure worker safety.
 This communication is often the most vital step as it can prevent safety issues before they arise.